This guide provides an overview of Engagement Survey Analytics in Surveys & Pulses

 All text responses that your employees submitted on the survey are visible from the Comments tab.
 This includes the responses to all open-ended questions that you included on your survey and all comments that were left in responses to scaled agreement items.

-On the left, you will see total number of comments and open-ended responses left on the survey.
+On the right, you will see total number of comments and open-ended responses left on the survey.

-Below that you will see the themes that our software has detected in your comments and open-ended responses.
+Below you will see the themes that our software has detected in your comments and open-ended responses.
 You can click on any of the themes in order to view all comments that were classified by our software as relating to that theme.
+Learn more about Theme and Sentiment Text Analytics.

 By default, the Comments report displays all open-ended responses and comments left on the survey.
 If you would like to see the responses for a specific open-ended question, click the All Items drop down menu and select the question (prompt) you would like to view responses for: